NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/fsxn-rotate-secret/README.md

 ### Terraform Method
 The Terraform module provided in the `terraform` directory can be used to create the Secrets Manager secret setup to use a rotation policy that uses the Lambda function.
 It will create the following resources:
-- Lambda function used to rotate the secret.
+- A Lambda function used to rotate the secret.
-- IAM role that allows the Lambda function to rotate the secret.
+- An IAM role that allows the Lambda function to rotate the secret.
-- A Secrets Manager secret with a rotation schedule of 30 days.
+- A Secrets Manager secret with a rotation enabled.

 #### Prerequisites